pulum03/HackerRankStudy/README.md

 # HackerRankStudy
-Python, SQL, Statistics, Algoritms, Program solving, etc...
+Program solving: solved by Python3

+Statistics: solved by Python3

+SQL: solved by MYSQL

+etc...